gabbarX/gabbarX/README.md

 I'm currently persuing Computer Science with specialization in Artificial Intelligence at IIITD, Delhi. 👓

-I'm also looking forward to work as an independent Game Developer ;) 🎮

 ## - 🧠 I Know / Use
 ### Programming Languages: